-Meeting the Needs of Children & Families in Lincolnshire 2019 is Lincolnshire's safeguarding model based on Signs of Safety.
+Meeting the needs of children and families in Lincolnshire 2018 is Lincolnshire's safeguarding model based on Signs of Safety.

-All Staff (Governors and Volunteers) working within St Paul's Community Primary School & Nursery are aware safeguarding is not just about protecting children from deliberate harm, neglect and failure to act.
+All Staff (Governors and Volunteers) working within the School are aware safeguarding is not just about protecting children from deliberate harm, neglect and failure to act.
 It relates to broader aspects of care and education, including:

-- Children's health and safety and well-being, including their mental health - Meeting the needs of children who have special educational needs and/or disabilities. - The use of reasonable force - Meeting the needs of children with medical conditions - Providing first aid - Educational visits - Intimate care and emotional well-being - Online safety and associated issues - Appropriate arrangements to ensure children's security taking into account the local context. - Young carers; - Privately fostered children; - Children who have returned home to their family from care: - Children showing signs of engaging in anti-social or criminal behaviour; - Family circumstances presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; and/or - Early signs of abuse and/or neglect; - Signs of displaying behaviour or views that are considered to be extreme; - Children misusing drugs or alcohol themselves: - Not attending school or are at risk of exclusion from school; - Frequently going missing/goes missing from care or from home; - Is at risk of modern slavery, trafficking, exploitation, radicalised; - Not in education, training or employment after the age of 16 (NEET); - Unborn babies LSCP pre-birth protocol www.lincolnshire.gov.uk/tac TACadmin@lincolnshire.gov.uk
+- · Children's health and safety and well-being, including their mental health

+- Meeting the needs of children who have special educational needs and/or disabilities.

+- · The use of reasonable force

+- Meeting the needs of children with medical conditions

+- Providing first aid

+- Educational visits

+- Intimate care and emotional well-being

+- Online safety and associated issues

+- Appropriate arrangements to ensure children's security taking into account the local context.

+- Young carers;

+- Privately fostered children;

+- Children who have returned home to their family from care:

+- Children showing signs of engaging in anti-social or criminal behaviour; - Family circumstances presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; and/or - Early signs of abuse and/or neglect; - Signs of displaying behaviour or views that are considered to be extreme; - Children misusing drugs or alcohol themselves: - Not attending school or are at risk of exclusion from school; - Frequently going missing/goes missing from care or from home; - Is at risk of modern slavery, trafficking, exploitation, radicalised; - Not in education, training or employment after the age of 16 (NEET); www.lincolnshire.gov.uk/tac TACadmin@lincolnshire.gov.uk

-These children are therefore more vulnerable; St Paul's Community Primary School & Nursery will identify who their vulnerable children are, ensuring all Staff and Volunteers know the processes to secure advice, help and support where needed.
+These children are therefore more vulnerable; this School will identify who their vulnerable children are, ensuring all Staff and Volunteers know the processes to secure advice, help and support where needed.

-When using restraint this is in line with national guidelines and takes into account individual pupil needs and risk management /care plans and in particular with regard to SEND; Lincolnshire SEND offer
+When using reasonable force this is in line with national guidelines and takes into account individual pupil needs and risk management /care plans and in particular with regard to SEND; Lincolnshire SEND offer